-Bike handlebars come in varying designs.
-Removal of the handlebars will depend on the assembly your bike carries.
+Bike handlebars come in various designs, so the method required to remove them will vary depending on the type of bike you own.
 Newer bikes have a threadless stem for easy height adjustment.
-Older units will have a stem secured with a locknut that requires a wrench to adjust the height of the handlebars.
-To tell the difference, sit on your bike and look at the stem that connects the handlebars to the frame.
+Older units have stems secured with locknuts that require a wrench to adjust the height of the handlebars.
+To tell the difference, sit on your bike, and look at the stem that connects the handlebars to the frame.
 If the locknut does not turn by hand, your bike has a threaded headset.
-Regardless of the style bike, removal of the handlebars is not difficult and should take just a few minutes.
+Regardless of the bike's style, removing handlebars is not difficult and should take just a few minutes.

 Threaded Headset